 Temper the egg mixture by adding 1/4 to 1/2 cup hot half-and-half mixture to the eggs, whisking constantly.
 Then stir the egg mixture into the rest of the half-and-half in the saucepan in a thin stream, whisking constantly.

 Keep stirring until mixture starts to thicken but do not let it boil.
-When it is thick enough to coat the back of a spoon, remove from heat, pour into a bowl which has been set on top of a bowl of ice cubes.
+When it is thick enough to coat the back of a spoon, remove it from heat and pour into a bowl which has been set on top of a bowl of ice cubes.
 Stir several times.

 Place plastic wrap over the pastry cream so that it touches the surface to prevent a skin from forming.